 Skip to contents

-This is a package to create NONMEM input file (NIF) objects from SDTM-formatted clinical study data.
+This is a package to create NONMEM Input Format (NIF) data tables from SDTM-formatted clinical study data.

 Installation